-Building A Terrace
+Building a Terrace in Backyard

-Do you want to build a terrace yourself?
+Do you want to build a terrace in backyard yourself?
 To ensure that the result is optimally tailored to your needs, lasts a long time, and does not exceed the price range, it is advisable to consider a few things during the planning phase.
 Which location is the best, how much space do you need, and which patio surface is best suited?
 We’ll give you tips on terrace construction – from planning to implementation.

-Where Should I Build The Terrace?
+Where Should I Build a Terrace in Backyard?

 - South orientation: the strong midday sun shines directly on the terrace.
 Perfect for sun worshippers.